-IAIA professional and corporate policy, strategic planning, and organisational direction are the focal points of the Board of Directors.
-Overall corporate responsibility for the IAIA resides with this part of the organisational structure.
+Art IV, Sec 1 of the IAIA By-Laws states that "the affairs of the Association shall be conducted by a Board of Directors".
+The overall corporate responsibility for the IAIA resides with this part of the organisational structure.

-Membership of the Board of Directors is clearly defined in the By-Laws of IAIA as twelve persons: 3 presidential officers and 9 directors.
+Membership of the Board of Directors is clearly defined in the By-Laws of IAIA as nine persons: 3 presidential officers and 6 directors.
 The roles include:

 - President and Chair of the Board

 - Immediate Past President

 - President-Elect

 - Secretary and Director

 - Treasurer and Director

-- 7 Directors
+- 4 Directors